CCNA seeking “green wave” in little-noticed Genesee Conservation District election

 The CCNA activists have endorsed three of the candidates: Kristen Miner and Caroline Kellogg, both residents of the CCN with advanced training in biology and botany, and Everman, a current GCD board member who has volunteered extensively in the neighborhood and has been a frequent critic of GCD management.

 The election, like the issue that has galvanized the CCNA, has a history and has generated its own supply of drama.
-In the last few years, CCNA activists have been galvanized most by one issue—trees.
+In the last few years, CCNA activists have been motivated most by one issue—trees.
 A detailed history and overview is available here and here.

 The Genesee Conservation District, run by administrator Angela Warren, is neither a non-profit nor a for-profit organization, it is an entity of state government — one of 78 such conservation districts in the state — making its relationship with the City of Flint a public-public collaborative partnership.